-Missing woman’s vehicle found in Lancaster
+Missing woman’s vehicle found in Lancaster [updated: woman found alive]

-LANCASTER – Authorities Wednesday confirmed that a car that was found in Lancaster belonged to a 28-year-old woman who went missing from the Hollywood Hills and whose whereabouts remain unknown.
+LANCASTER – Authorities Wednesday confirmed that a car that was found in Lancaster belonged to a 28-year-old woman who went missing from the Hollywood Hills.

 Laura Lynne Stacy was last seen Jan.
 22 in the 3600 block of Barham Boulevard, two blocks south of Forest Lawn Drive, driving a 2005 black Acura TL with a Colorado license plate of 597WFD, the Los Angeles Police Department reported.

-Note: UPDATE: Laura Lynn Stacy was found alive Wednesday, Jan.
-25, according to reports from the search scene.
-Read the updated story at: Missing woman found alive